Understand how disability discrimination manifests in educational contexts, and what you can do to change it.

 MA Education - Disability is a new and exciting development here at Marjon.
 This course enables you to explore issues related to disability that are prevalent in professional contexts.
 There will be options to focus specific assignments on particular impairments, giving you the opportunity to carry-out in depth research.
 Later in the course, you will learn about theories behind disability discrimination and how this may vary due to global position.

-Marjon provides a supportive place to learn, with tutors on hand to guide you.
+Marjon provides a supportive place to learn, with tutors on hand to guide you

-Tutors have personal experience of disability.
+Tutors have personal experience of disability

-Appreciate the issues disabled people face in many different environments.
+Appreciate the issues disabled people face in many different environments

-What is the medical model of disability?
+What are the medical and social models of disability?

 How should society think about disability in the future?